hazelcast/hazelcast-jet/site/docs/tutorials/map-join.md

 ```

-Run it from your IDE.
+Finally, run it from your IDE.
 You should see this in the among other logs:

 ```text
 3170 names put to a map called 'companyNames'